newmes/CLARA/README.md

 <br/>

-Standard MedGemma 4B is vulnerable to hallucinations due to multi-modal attribution.
+We discovered that MedGemma 1.5 4B is vulnerable to hallucinations due to its multi-modal attribution.
 CLARA uses **Reinforcement Learning Feature Reward (RLFR)**:

 1. Train a binary hallucination detection probe on MedGemma's hidden states
 2. Freeze the probe